fatiharaci/SpotifyWebApi/README.md

+# Spotify Web Api

-This is just a fun side project to learn more about APIs
+This is just a fun side project to learn more about APIs.

 [Spotify API Main Page] (https://developer.spotify.com/web-api/)